Rob Penney: Shining Arcs

 The Japanese Top League team NTT Communications Shining Arcs announced Penney as their new head coach for the next season on 11 April 2014.

 New South Wales Waratahs

-Penney joined Australian Super Rugby side Waratahs on a three-year contract in October 2019.
-On 28 March 2021, the Waratahs sacked Penney as head coach after a struggling 0-5 start to the 2021 Super Rugby AU season.
+Penney joined Australian Super Rugby side the Waratahs on a three-year contract in October 2019.
+On 28 March 2021, the Waratahs sacked Penney as head coach after a struggling 0–5 start to the 2021 Super Rugby AU season.
 He was replaced by Jason Gilmore and Chris Whitaker as interim coaches for the rest of the season.

+Crusaders

+On 6 June, 2023, Penney was appointed as the head coach of the Crusaders, taking over from Scott Robertson who took up the All Blacks coaching role.
+Penney's assistants are Matt Todd, Dan Perrin, James Marshall, Brad Mooar, and Ryan Crotty.
+Penney's Crusaders finished the 2024 season having won 4 matches from 14 games.
+In August 2024, it was confirmed that Penney would fulfil his two-year contract and coach the team for their 2025 season.
+In the 2025 season, Penney lead the Crusaders to their 15th Championship after only losing 3 games the whole season in a resurging campaign.
+In July 2025, Penney extended his contract with the Crusaders for the 2026 season.